-DISPLAY PANEL.
+DISPLAY PANEL (figure 4-1).

 The DCP display panel is mounted in the same cabinet as the DCP.
 The display panel and DCP are interconnected with six cables.
 The DCP display panel has various switches and pushbutton indicators which are shared for flip-flop display.